TEL: (860) 429-9444 (home), (860) 617-1969 (cell)

 (leader of 7 person team at both GTE and Washington State University)

 GTE: MECA Portable Development Host (1981) - this system was a portable S-100 Z80 based system with a physical package similar to the original Osborn 1 computer, but with system software based on NorthStar DOS and later CP/M 80, which would both interpret and compile a simplified version of BASIC known as SYBIL (Sylvania Basic Industrial Language).
-This apparatus was used to emulate control algorithms by signalling the MECA system via an RS-232 data link, or program the algorithm into EPROMS after the control algorithm was perfected. (member of 3 person)
+This apparatus was used to emulate control algorithms by signaling the MECA system via an RS-232 data link, or program the algorithm into EPROMS after the control algorithm was perfected. (member of 3 person)

 GTE: Modular Electronic Control Assembly (MECA) User Manual (1981) - this document was the complete user's manual for the 8051 based electronic programmable control system and associated development host that was eventually produced and marketed by GTE Sylvania. (sole author with review by domain experts)